graphprotocol/contracts/.devcontainer/README.md

 When the container starts, the `project-setup.sh` script will automatically run and:

-- Install project dependencies using yarn
+- Install project dependencies using pnpm
 - Configure Git to use SSH signing with your forwarded SSH key
 - Source shell customizations if available in PATH